+ODP reserves waiver capacity for participants requiring:

+- Hospital care beyond 30 consecutive days and up to 6 consecutive months from the first date of leave when they are not receiving any waiver services during that time; or - Rehabilitation care beyond 30 consecutive days and up to 6 consecutive months from the first date of leave.

-ODP reserves waiver capacity for participants requiring hospital/rehabilitation care beyond 30 consecutive days and up to 6 consecutive months from the first date of leave.
-Settings which are considered hospital/rehabilitation care include medical and psychiatric hospital settings, rehabilitation care programs and nursing homes.
-Settings which are not considered hospital/rehabilitation care include residential treatment facilities, state mental health hospitals, approved private schools and private and state ICFs/ID.
+Waiver capacity will be reserved for participants in the following settings: medical and psychiatric hospital settings, rehabilitation care programs and nursing homes.
+Waiver capacity for this purpose will not be reserved for participants in the following settings: residential treatment facilities, state mental health hospitals, approved private schools and private and state ICFs/ID.